 To answer this question blatantly, No, it is not possible.
 The default –restart flag is set to never restart on its own.
 If you want to tweak this, then you may give it a try.

 The best and the preferred way of removing containers from Docker is to use the ‘docker stop’, as it will allow sending a

 SIG_HUP signal to its recipients giving them the time that is required to perform all the finalization and cleanup tasks.
-Once this activity is completed, we can then comfortably remove the container using the ‘docker rm’ command from Docker and thereby updating the docker registry as well.
+Once this activity is completed, we can then comfortably remove the container using the ‘docker rm’ command from Docker and thereby update the docker registry as well.

 Docker container is the runtime instance of the docker image.

 Docker Image doesn't have a state and its state never changes as it is just a set of files whereas the docker container has its execution state.

 Stay updated with our newsletter, packed with Tutorials, Interview Questions, How-to's, Tips & Tricks, Latest Trends & Updates, and more ➤ Straight to your inbox!

 Vinod M is a Big data expert writer at Mindmajix and contributes in-depth articles on various Big Data Technologies.
 He also has experience in writing for Docker, Hadoop, Microservices, Commvault, and few BI tools.
 You can be in touch with him via LinkedIn and Twitter.

 Copyright © 2013 - 2023 MindMajix Technologies